Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 ***Specialist Hunter (Gonzo) Thompson***

 The teasing he’d endured at the hands of HEAT wasn’t completely off-base; Hunter’s pet Marines made for a really confusing web of friendship.
 It was…intimate.
 No barriers.
 At all.
 All secrets were shared, there was no shame between them.
-The affection between them was *intense.* Like...really fuckin’ intense.
-Physically, emotionally, in the way they worked out together, played together, studied together...hell, even right now he was basically in a puppy-pile of legs-around-waist and arms-around-shoulder with the five of them as they endeavored listlessly to solve their boredom.
+The affection between them was *intense.* Like... really fuckin’ intense.
+Physically, emotionally, in the way they worked out together, played together, studied together... hell, even right now he was basically in a puppy-pile of legs-around-waist and arms-around-shoulder with the five of them as they endeavored listlessly to solve their boredom.
 He didn’t exactly know what it was about his friends, it was something a *lot* like what he was gettin’ with HEAT, but…

 Well, he looked up to the old crew on HEAT.
-They weren’t his bros, they were more like...more like hanging out with the cool older kids at school had been.
+They weren’t his bros, they were more like... more like hanging out with the cool older kids at school had been.
 And they were more like brothers than friends, even with the puppy-pile.
 He felt competitive with them. *Super* competitive.
 In the HEAT, it really, *really* mattered to him just where he stood, where he was falling short.
 Right now: better than anyone on team two, and physically speaking he was already one of the best on team one.

 Still had a lot to learn, though.
 And he wasn’t nearly as well-conditioned as the team vets yet.

 Even still, he’d built himself up enough to join the Beef Club, having met the minimum weight and beaten the minimum lifts.
 That felt pretty good!
 His budget wasn’t too happy about out-eating his own wallet and out-growing everything he owned, but...

 The Embassy guard though?
 They weren’t *remotely* in his league.
 It wasn’t fair, maybe.
-But "pets" was...well, pretty accurate.
+But "pets" was... well, pretty accurate.
 He loved them.
 He really loved them.
 But they weren’t his competition, really.
 They couldn’t stack up against him in anything that mattered and they knew it, and *he* knew it, which was a little weird because that meant he was happy to build them up whenever he could…

-...Also, it was nice being Army Specialist Joe and just...so thoroughly upstaging the Marines.
+...Also, it was nice being Army Specialist Joe and just... so thoroughly upstaging the Marines.
 Embassy Marines, too!
 Not a lot of Joe got to say shit like that!

 Yeah, he was an egotistical shit.
 Always had been, because he’d always been as good as he bragged, when bragging was the thing to do.
 But he tried not to be a dick about it.
 He really *did* love his Marine bros.

 Anyway.
-They’d schemed about what to do for their last bit of freedom since the Embassy would be locking down too, and they were just, sorta...not feelin’ it.
+They’d schemed about what to do for their last bit of freedom since the Embassy would be locking down too, and they were just, sorta... not feelin’ it.

-So, they’d got some PT in - some sprinting intervals and stuff, a buncha basketball, then the traditional everyone-gets-squashed-by-Hunter wrasslin’ - then they waxed poetically about sushi and steaks, and then...didn’t.
+So, they’d got some PT in - some sprinting intervals and stuff, a buncha basketball, then the traditional everyone-gets-squashed-by-Hunter wrasslin’ - then they waxed poetically about sushi and steaks, and then... didn’t.
 Instead, they were loafing about in their PT gear in the Marine’s dayroom, idly arguing about what to do in the middle of the day.
 None of them were on duty just now, thankfully.

 One thing the Marines had *never* got used to, was how tightly-controlled his diet was.
 Sure, they admired his good looks and all the ridiculous things his body could do, boggled that it took the five of them together to lift his ass off the ground or even slightly dent his physique, that his arms were bigger than their waists, his legs dwarfed their fuckin’ *chests…*

 ...Yeah, okay, maybe he needed to tone back the ego a bit.
 It was still all true but...
 Anyway.

 They appreciated him for the supersoldier freak that he was, but somehow they never connected that shit with his food, which was honestly much harder a thing to keep discipline on than the training! *They* weren’t power-bodybuilding ultra-athletes on alien performance supermedicine.
-They were just...big, beefy Marines.
+They were just... big, beefy Marines.
 Good ones, too!
 They worked out half for their jobs, half to look good naked.
 They didn’t have a specific goal in mind, not really.
 They were healthy without worrying too much.
 They weren’t afraid of an unscheduled pizza or an unaccounted night of drinking.

 They kept suggesting barbecues and shit.
 Because Marines.